SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 2. Switch to the **Directory** tab (or use [direct link to Directory tab](https://sumologictestingapi.1password.com/integrations/directory)).
 3. Go to the **Events Reporting** section and choose the **Sumo Logic** integration.
 4. In the **System Name** field, enter the name of your choice (default value `Sumo Logic` should be fine in most cases), then click **Add Integration**.
+5. In the **Set up token** section:
-5. On the next page enter Token Name.
-This can be any string which will help you to recognize tokens generated for different environments like Production, Stage, Dev.
+   1. Enter a **Token Name**.
+This can be any string that will help you recognize tokens generated for different environments like production, staging, and dev.
-6. In section **Events to Report** leave enabled event sources which you want to share using the token.
-Then click **Issue Token**.
+   1. Under **Events to Report**, leave enabled event sources which you want to share using the token.
+   1. When you're done, click **Issue Token**.
-7. On last page click icon on the right to the token string to copy it to the clipboard.
-You can also select **Save in 1Password** to store it for further reference.
+6. In the **Save token** section, click the copy icon (next to the token string) to copy it to your clipboard.
+You can also click **Save in 1Password** to store it for your future reference.
-8. Then click **View Integration Details** to see summary and **Learn More** button pointing to 1Password App installation manual.
+7. Lastly, click **View Integration Details** to see the summary, then click **Learn More** pointing to 1Password App installation manual.

 ## States